-Other provisions and liabilities are recognised in the period only to the extent management considers it probable that there will be a future outflow of funds resulting from past operations or events and the amount of cash outflow can be reliably estimated.
+Other provisions and liabilities are recognised in the period only to the extent management considers it probable Contempositions and harming are recognised in the period only to the extent than agement considers in probable that there will be a future outflow of funds resulting from past operations or events and the amount of cash outflow can be reliably estimated.
 The timing of recognition and quantification of the liability require the application of judgment to existing facts and circumstances, which can be subject to change.
 Since the actual cash outflows can take place in subsequent years, the carrying amounts of provisions and liabilities are reviewed regularly and adjusted to take account of changing facts and circumstances.

-A change in estimate of a recognised provision or liability would result in a charge or credit to statement of profit or loss in the period in which the change occurs.
+A change in estimate of a recognised provision or liability would result in a charge or credit to staten profit or loss in the period in which the change occurs.

-3. NEW STANDARDS, AMENDMENTS AND INTERPRETATIONS
+NEW STANDARDS, AMENDMENTS AND INTERPRETATIONS 3.